 A capias pro fine is a writ issued, after a required hearing, for failure to satisfy the judgment and sentence according to its terms.
 The writ directs a peace officer to bring the person before the court immediately or place the defendant in jail until the business day following the date of the defendant's arrest if the defendant cannot be brought before the court immediately.
 Art.
-45.045, C.C.P.
+45.045/45A.259, C.C.P.

 Typically, the court clerk's role in the capias pro fine process is to maintain the case file integrity and make certain the required steps in the process have been documented.
 The case file should include, at a minimum, a written judgment and sentence, proper documentation of any payments or community service ordered, and any notices sent to the defendant.
 In addition, the law is clear that a hearing must be set prior to the judge issuing the capias pro fine.
 Notice is required to have been provided through regular mail with the date and time of that hearing.
-This notice is incredibly important, as the judge can issue the capias pro fine if the defendant fails to appear at that hearing.
+This notice is incredibly important because the judge can issue the capias pro fine if the defendant fails to appear at that hearing.
 Art.
-45.045(a-2)(2), C.C.P.
+45.045(a-2)(2)/45A.259(d)(2), C.C.P.

-The required hearing prior to issuance of a capias pro fine is often referred to as a "Show Cause Hearing" even though Article 45.045(a-2)(1)(B) of the Code of Criminal Procedure simply refers to it as a "hearing on the defendant's failure to satisfy the judgment according to its terms."
+The required hearing prior to issuance of a capias pro fine is often referred to as a "Show Cause Hearing" even though Article 45.045(a-2)/45A.259(d) of the Code of Criminal Procedure simply refers to it as "a hearing to determine whether the judgment imposes an undue hardship on the defendant[.]"
 This is partly due to a best practice listed on a TMCEC chart, prior to the legal requirement becoming law, that suggested municipal courts set potential capias pro fines for a "Show Cause Hearing."
 This language has also been incorporated by the OCA for reporting purposes, though, so clerks should remember this in the reporting process when documenting show cause hearings held.

 Line 13.
-SHOW CAUSE AND OTHER REQUIRED HEARINGSReport the number of show cause or contempt hearings held pursuant to Art.
-45.045 (prior to issuance of capias pro fine), Art.
-45.050 (juveniles), 45.051(c-1) (deferred disposition), or 45.0511(i)(driver's safety), Code of Criminal Procedure, for failure to satisfy the judgment or to comply with the requirements for deferred disposition or driver's safety course.
+SHOW CAUSE AND OTHER REQUIRED HEARINGS HELD Report the number of show cause or contempt hearings held pursuant to Art.
+45.045[/45A.259] (prior to issuance of capias pro fine), Art.
+45.050[/45A.461] (juveniles), 45.051(c-1)[/45A.306] (deferred disposition), or 45.0511(i)[/45A.356(e)(2)](driver's safety), Code of Criminal Procedure, for failure to satisfy the judgment or to comply with the requirements for deferred disposition or driver's safety course.